yegor256/takes/README.md

 ## Back Interface

-[Back](src/main/java/org/takes/http/Back.java) interface is the back-end that is responsible for IO operations on TCP network level.
+The [Back](src/main/java/org/takes/http/Back.java) interface is the back-end that is responsible for IO operations on TCP network level.
 There are various useful implementations of that interface: